tldr-pages/tldr/pages/linux/arch-chroot.md

 > Enhanced `chroot` command to help in the Arch Linux installation process.
 > More information: <https://man.archlinux.org/man/arch-chroot.8>.

-- Start an interactive shell in a new root directory:
+- Start an interactive shell (`bash`, by default) in a new root directory:

 `arch-chroot {{path/to/new/root}}`

-- Specify the user to run as:
+- Specify the user (other than the current user) to run the shell as:

 `arch-chroot -u {{user}} {{path/to/new/root}}`

-- Run a command in a new root directory:
+- Run a custom command (instead of the default `bash`) in the new root directory:

 `arch-chroot {{path/to/new/root}} {{command}} {{command_arguments}}`